davemhoward/updog/README.md

 -l [location of ld reference data for summary statistics]

 Chromosome number should be the last part of the filename prefix and omitted along with the file type.
-So if the full file name was 1000g_eur_chr1.vcf then use `-t 1000g_eur_chr`
+So if the full file name was 1000g_eur_chr1.vcf then use `-l 1000g_eur_chr`

 -m [filetype of ld reference data for summary statistics]